This section describes how to read the timeline of a profile. You can also

 view by hovering on your profile name.

-Considering the threshold value, significant events are function calls that
+Considering the threshold value, significant events are function calls that are

-when its exclusive wall-time exceeds the threshold value.
+exclusive wall-time exceeds the threshold value.

 The timeline only displays relevant metrics that are configured and curated by